mohatomohatomohatomohatomohatomoha/abstraction-search-dev/README.md

 superpolynomial alternatives such as A* and RRT, abstraction search shines in higher dimensions where A* and RRT cant.

+step 1 (abstraction).
-step 1. abstract segments of the n-dimensional environment into their own scalar fields, the most general being an "object" (n-dimensional prism/sphere hybrid, something like an n-dimensional superellipse) and let the full environment be a sum of objects. let the sum be S(x_1,..., x_n)
+abstract segments of the n-dimensional environment into their own scalar fields, the most general being an "object" (n-dimensional prism/sphere hybrid, something like an n-dimensional superellipse) and let the full environment be a sum of objects. let the sum be S(x_1,..., x_n)

+step 2 (iterative setup).
-step 2. find the lagrangian of the line integral of S, which is simply L(x_1(t),...x_n(t)) = S(x_1(t),...x_n(t)) * sqrt((dx_1/dt)^2+...+(dx_n/dt)^2)
-as the lagrangian of the action integral is the integrand
+find the lagrangian of the line integral of S, which is simply L(x_1(t),...x_n(t)) = S(x_1(t),...x_n(t)) * sqrt((dx_1/dt)^2+...+(dx_n/dt)^2) as the lagrangian of the action integral is the integrand

-step 3. using euler-lagrange, create n differential equations.
+then, using euler-lagrange, create n differential equations.
 example: \frac{d}{dt}\cdot\frac{dL}{d\dot{x}_i}= = \frac{dL}{dx_i}

-then, using an automatic differentiation library, store each differential equation into the library and substitute orders of derivatives of x_i with their alternatives using FDM (letting K be the number of discrete grid points along the path. by giving boundaries by giving the start/end points we get a boundary value problem, BVP for short)
+step 3 (FDM, systems of equations created). then, using symbolic differentiation (sympy?), chain rule each euler-lagrange and substitute orders of derivatives of x_i with their alternatives using FDM (letting K be the number of discrete grid points along the path. by giving boundaries by giving the start/end points we get a boundary value problem, BVP for short)

-step 4. there will be multiple functions x_i(t) that satisfy the euler-lagrange equation, as there will always be a minimum and maximum. newton-raphson method must be utilized to make an initial guess as the initial path is recorrected into a local minima/maxima/saddle point. for a higher confidence that the global minima is reached, repeated iterations of newton-raphson is needed. keep track
+step 4 (newton-raphson, self-correction, iterated NRM). there will be multiple functions x_i(t) that satisfy the euler-lagrange equation, as there will always be a minimum and maximum. newton-raphson method must be utilized to make an initial guess as the initial path is recorrected into a local minima/maxima/saddle point. for a higher confidence that the global minima is reached, repeated iterations of newton-raphson is needed. keep track